 A Some people lie a lot, but most of us lie a little.
 So, why do we do it?
 And is it ever okay, or is it always better to tell the truth?

-C The most common reason for lying is to get some kind of benefit, according to writer Yudhijit Bhattacharjee.
-This could be a financial benefit, like in Ariely’s studies, or it could be lying to make ourselves look better.
-In his article in National Geographic, Bhattacharjee adds that another common reason people lie is to protect themselves, for example hiding mistakes or lying to avoid other people.
-He explains that when we lie, we do it to achieve some goal, and quotes psychologist Tim Levine, who says that we lie when honesty won’t work.
+B There are a range of reasons that people lie, but one of the most common ones is to get some kind of benefit, according to an article in National Geographic.
+This could be financial benefit, for example, or it could be lying to make ourselves look better.
+Another common reason people lie is to protect themselves, they say, for example hiding mistakes or lying to avoid other people.
+They add that when we lie, we do it to achieve some goal, perhaps when we feel that honesty won’t work.

-F Philosopher and neuroscientist Sam Harris disagrees with this.
-On his podcast, and in his book Lying, he makes the argument that it’s almost always better to tell the truth, and explains that when you lie to someone, it’s like you’re no longer on the same team: when lying, your wish to avoid awkwardness is competing against real connection to the other person and what they feel they need to know about the world.
+D Philosopher and neuroscientist Sam Harris seems to think not.
+On his podcast, and in his book Lying, he makes the argument that it’s almost always better to tell the truth.
+He explains that when you lie to someone, it’s like you’re no longer on the same team: your wish to avoid awkwardness is competing against real connection to the other person.
 He adds that even when telling white lies and believing we are doing it to benefit our friends or loved ones, we are actually preventing them from knowing the truth about themselves, and their lack of knowledge might have negative consequences for them.

 IELTS Reading Questions for Lying: